— Updated guide summer 2020

 GPS watch for outdoors

-Here I include all aspects of outdoors enjoyment: trail, ultratrail, climbing, hiking...
+Here I include all aspects of mountain enjoyment: trail, ultratrail, climbing, hiking...
 In general, outdoor and mountain life.
-What we understand for "outdoor lifestyle“.
+What the Anglo-Saxons understand by ".outdoor lifestyle".

 What should you look for in a good outdoor GPS watch?
 Two things.